Showing posts with label Olympus WorkSpace. Show all posts

 • Experiment with your Histogram Settings and use the Histogram with ETTR.

-Experiment with the Gradation High and Highlight/Shadows functions to create your "ETTR" camera profiles.
-A flat Tone Curve means negative values for Highlights and positive for Shadows, like Highlights -3 and Shadows +4.
-Always use the same principle of creating a Tone Curve in the camera and "Color Grading" (resetting) in Workspace and the Enhanced Raw File.
-"Color grading" Olympus Tone Curves do not mean opposite values like we typically do with V-Log Profiles.
-It simply means returning the camera's settings to their default values.
-The Enhanced Raw File allows us to reset the image to Neutral Gray in Workspace.
+Experiment with the Gradation High and Highlight/Shadows functions to create your unique "ETTR" camera profiles.
+A flat Tone Curve means negative Highlight values and positive Shadow values.
+(Try Highlights -3 and Shadows +4).
+Always use the same principle of having a Tone Curve in the camera and a "Color Profile" for Workspace and the Enhanced Raw File.
+"Color grading" Olympus Tone Curves do not mean opposite values like one typically applies with V-Log Profiles.
+It simply means returning the camera's settings to their default state.
+The Enhanced Raw File lets us reset our image to Neutral Gray in Workspace.
+It takes practice because it's not always necessary to "reset" our camera settings in WS.
+The best option is to master these basics and to experiment with Workspace.

-Raw Converters use a fixed Gamma curve (profile) to enable us to view the data.
-The older software Viewer 3, had a Gamma setting to change the profile's shadows, midrange, and highlights.
-Consider the Gradation and Highlights/Shadow adjustments as "Pre-Gamma" or Tone Curve adjustments in the camera.
-It's possible to Color-Grade or use them as Pre-Gamma adjustments.
+Raw Converters use a fixed Gamma curve (profile) to adjust the sensor's linear data.
+The older Olympus editor Viewer 3, had a basic Gamma option to vary the profile's shadows, midrange, and highlights.
+Consider the Gradation and Highlights/Shadow settings as the camera's "Post-Gamma" or Tone Curve options.
+It's also possible to Correct or use them as Pre-Gamma adjustments.

-The Gradation and highlight/shadow functions let us create flat tone curves or edit the image look.
+The Gradation and highlight/shadow options let us use flat tone curves or correct the image look.
 Always ask yourself, how can I get more light on my sensor, and what should my final image (jpeg) look like?
-This is why we use the aperture/shutter or exposure compensation to adjust the exposure (light) and the mid-tone function to adjust the look of the image with Workspace or the camera?
-The Enhanced Raw Format allows us to access almost any camera setting in Workspace.
+This is why we use the aperture/shutter or exposure compensation to control our exposure (reflected light) and tonal adjustments to adjust the image's final look in the camera or Workspace.
+The Enhanced Raw Format allows us to access most of our camera (image) settings in Workspace.

 The Olympus FL300R needs almost no space.

-Does Color Grading change any of the ETTR benefits?
-No, the recording happens in the camera, and the ETTR benefits are part of the final image.
-Workspace does not add or remove any light from the sensor.
-That's why it's only possible to simulate the ETTR function in Workspace.
+Does the Counter Profile affect any of the ETTR benefits?
+No, the recording happens in the camera, and any ETTR benefits become part of the final image "DNA".
+Workspace does not add or remove light from the sensor.
+This is why it's possible to simulate the ETTR technique in Workspace.

-"Color Grading" means the camera values are zero in Workspace.
-That means we will change the camera settings, Shadows +5 and Highlight -5 (flat tone curve), to zero in Workspace.
-Experiment by applying "ETTR" with the camera and Color-Grading the Tone Curve in Workspace.
+A "Counter Profile" means we reset our camera settings in Workspace.
+That means we will change the camera settings, Shadows +5 and Highlight -5 (flat tone curve), to zeros in Workspace.
+Experiment by applying "ETTR" with the camera and Counter the Tone Curve in Workspace.
 Take the time to practice using your camera's Exposure Meter and the feedback from the Histogram.
+It's not necessary to use a counter profile.
+Develop your own preferences and editing style for Workspace.

 Did the noise disappear in the above illustration?
-No, the size of the sensor's noise floor stays the same.
-We only improved the SNR, which means the noise floor became less visible.
-Should reviewers say smaller sensors have more noise?
+No, the size of the sensor's noise floor is the same.
+We only improved the SNR, which means the noise floor is less visible.
+Is it correct when reviewers say smaller sensors have more noise?
 Absolutely not...
 ALL sensors have a noise floor...

 The Olympus XZ-2 is a great compact camera.
 I prefer to get my info from manufacturers and don't trust camera reviewers or photography forum experts.
 My research and knowledge of digital cameras are also a great help.
 Discovering the XZ-2 and the satisfaction of using great oldies like the XZ-1 and the XZ-2 is exhilarating.
-The XZ-2 uses a BSI sensor, and the XZ-1 a CCD sensor.
+The XZ-2 has a 12MP BSI sensor, and the XZ-1 has a 10 MP CCD sensor.

-The EP-3 is another oldie and an excellent camera.
-I took my EP-3 with my 12-50mm lens for a late afternoon walk with the dog.
+The EP-3 is another excellent camera and oldie.
+I took my EP-3 with the 12-50mm lens for our late afternoon walk with the dog.
 The XZ-2 and the EP-3 are compatible with the VF-4 Electronic View Finder.
-My XZ-2 was set to Auto Gradation in the above image.
+The Olympus XZ-2 was set to Auto Gradation for the above image.

 The EP-3 and the 12-50mm lens - ISO3200, f5.2, 1/80 - I converted the Enhanced Raw File with WS (Noise Filter = Low) and tweaked it in Photoshop.